vanastassiou/omnomnomica/journals/01-import-infra.md

     git lfs migrate info
     git lfs migrate import --include="*.zip"
     ```
-* What next?
-Create a backup script, I guess
+### Planning and implementing backup script
-  * Typical way to do it is `cron` job with `rsync`
+* Typical way to do it is `cron` job with `rsync` (consult [tutorial](https://www.jveweb.net/en/archives/2011/02/using-rsync-and-cron-to-automate-incremental-backups.html))
-  * Where's the backup location going to be, though?
+* Can't `rsync` directly to an S3 bucket, but can use an IAM user with RW access to S3 plus AWS CLI on the EC2 instance ([reference](https://serverfault.com/questions/754690/rsync-to-aws-s3-bucket))
+* I'm using `zip` to compress/archive to minimize storage and retrieval costs for S3, but I notice most advice to avoid zipping an absolute path is to manipulate the directory stack
+  * #TODO: see if other compression/archive utilities do this more gracefully

 ### Misc notes, gotchas, questions, and follow-up intentions
 * TIL [`ronn`](https://rtomayko.github.io/ronn/ronn.1.html)
 * Using constants/variables/other names in scripts and config vs hard-coded values really does make it a lot easier to understand what the script/conf is trying to do

+## 2022-01-05: Test backup and restore, then `apply`
+* First: add way to automatically retrieve latest backup from S3 in `apply.sh`